When I first started crocheting, I wanted to find the best type of crochet hook for beginners. Do you know what I found?

 Here is an example of the “golden loop”, first on a tapered hook.
 As you can see, due to the tapering of the shaft, it is very easy to pull too tight and make that loop small

-By contrast, something about the shape of the inline hook makes it really hard to pull it tight, I’m sure you could if you tried really hard but it would be an effort…!
+Something about the shape of the inline hook makes it really hard to pull it tight.
+I’m sure you could if you tried really hard but it would be an effort…!